h3nr1-g/Click-Example/README.md

 I implemented also some simple unit tests.
 These unit tests show how you can test your click application.

-In order to show you a possible documentation approache the folder 'docs' contains a Sphinx based documentation of the sample application.
+In order to show you a possible documentation approach the folder 'docs' contains a Sphinx based documentation of the sample application.

 How To Install This Example